agentmorris/MegaDetector/megadetector.md

 ## OK, but is that how the MD devs run the model?

-Almost... we run a lot of MegaDetector on a lot of images, and in addition to just running the main "run_detector_batch" script described in the previous section, running a large batch of images also usually includes:
+Almost... we run a lot of MegaDetector on a lot of images, and in addition to running the main "run_detector_batch" script described in the previous section, running a large batch of images also usually includes:

 * Dividing images into chunks for running on multiple GPUs
 * Making sure that the number of failed/corrupted images was reasonable